project-march/ProjectMarch/doc/getting_started/setup_your_workspace.rst

 Convenient aliases
 ^^^^^^^^^^^^^^^^^^
 These aliases provide shortcuts to easily build and run the code.
 It is recommended you add them to your ~/.bashrc file.
+The 'bash -i -c' makes sure that the sourcing happens only within the command.
+This allows you to use ros1 and ros2 aliases in the same terminal without problems.
+However, if you use one of the first 4 aliases, this will make the terminal usable for only ROS1 or only ROS2.
+For most cases, it is advised to have three separate terminals, one used for all ROS1 building and running, one for the bridge and one for all ROS2 code

 .. code:: bash